Azure/Vector-Search-AI-Assistant/scripts/README.md

 |----------------|-------------|
 | stepDeployArm | Enables or disables the provisioning of resources in Azure via ARM templates (located in `./arm`).
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `scripts/Deploy-Arm-Azure.ps1` script.
 | stepBuildPush | Enables or disables the build and push of Docker images to the Azure Container Registry in the target resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `scripts/BuildPush.ps1` script.
-| stepDeployCertManager | Enables or disables the Helm deployment of a LetsEncrypt capable certificate manager to the AKS cluster.
+| stepDeployImages | Enables or disables the deployment of the ChatServiceWebApi and Search services to the ACA instances.
 Valid values are 0 (Disabled) and 1 (Enabled).
-See the `scripts/DeployCertManager.ps1` script.
+See the `scripts/Deploy-Images-Aca.ps1` script.
-| stepDeployTls | Enables or disables the Helm deployment of the LetsEncrypt certificate request resources to the AKS cluster.
-Valid values are 0 (Disabled) and 1 (Enabled).
-See the `scripts/PublishTlsSupport.ps1` script.
-| stepDeployImages | Enables or disables the Helm deployment of the ChatServiceWebApi and Search services to the AKS cluster.
-Valid values are 0 (Disabled) and 1 (Enabled).
-See the `scripts/Deploy-Images-Aks.ps1` script.
 | stepUploadSystemPrompts | Enables or disables the upload of OpenAI system prompt artifacts to a storage account in the target resource group.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `scripts/UploadSystemPrompts.ps1` script.
 | stepImportData | Enables or disables the import of data into a Cosmos account in the target resource group using the Data Migration Tool.
 Valid values are 0 (Disabled) and 1 (Enabled).
 See the `scripts/Import-Data.ps1` script.
 | stepLoginAzure | Enables or disables interactive Azure login.
 If disabled, the deployment assumes that the current Azure CLI session is valid.
 Valid values are 0 (Disabled).